carlobonamico/angular-component-based/angular-component-based-01.md

 ## TOPICS
-* From huge controllers and “scope soup” to Component-based Uis
+* From huge controllers and "scope soup" to Component-based Uis
 * How to identify application Components

 # Thinking in Components
-* Learn to split a single "View" or "Page" from the user perspective into a hierarchy of Components From huge controllers and “scope soup” to Component-based Uis
+* Learn to split a single "View" or "Page" from the user perspective into a hierarchy of Components From huge controllers and "scope soup" to Component-based Uis
 * How to identify application Components